Sistema Nacional de Televisión (Paraguay): Under Albavisión

 In 2013, the channel adopted its current logo, with a more "solid" approach and with a logo that was less diluted in colors, as the logo used since the 90s was already deemed outdated and out of phase.
 SNT has been transmitting in high definition (HD) since April 2017, in a process that started with an experimental service on cable with the CONMEBOL qualifiers, which was followed by the terrestrial launch on channel 20.1.

-SNT conducted its digital test broadcasts in April 2017, at a time where the network was starting plans to convert to HD.
+SNT conducted its digital test broadcasts in April 2017, at a time when the network was starting plans to convert to HD.
 The channel picked physical channel 20.1 for its broadcasts.
-On June 13, 2017, it premiered Verdades Secretas.
+On 13 June 2017, it premiered Verdades Secretas.

 An official app (SNT Play) featuring live streams of SNT and C9N, among other functions, was made available in September 2019.
 Chiche Corte, who had been with RPC in the past, rejoined SNT in January 2020, where his television career started in 1995.
 He joined the team of La mañana de cada día, replacing Carlos Troche.

 The channel, alongside its sister outlets, started a campaign in September 2023 to broadcast the matches of the Paraguayan national football team, whose rights were with cable channel GEN. GEN on its behalf said that, unlike SNT, it had a better logistical structure and offer.

 In March 2024, the station won the Top of Mind award for the most recognized TV channel in Paraguay.

-MasterChef Celebrity Paraguay premiered on the channel on May 19, 2025, by initiative of independent producers Christian Chena and Gustavo Coronel.
+MasterChef Celebrity Paraguay premiered on the channel on 19 May 2025, by initiative of independent producers Christian Chena and Gustavo Coronel.

+The channel celebrated its sixtieth anniversary in September 2025; a book on its history written by Hugo Díaz and Rafael Gunsett was released in January 2026.